aimms/documentation/webui/side-panels.rst

 .. note::

-	Avoid adding pages under side panel pages.
-These pages will not be shown in the navigation menu.
+	Avoid adding other pages under side panels as such pages will not be shown in the app navigation Menu.

 Adding widgets to a Side Panel
 ------------------------------